omanshardt/jquery-uicForm3/README.md

 # uicForm3

 The plugin’s key feature are:
-- Mapping html form data to javascript object data abd vice versa
+- Mapping html form data to javascript object data and vice versa
   - Populating javascript data to the form by providing flat or nested objects.
   - Retrieving data from the form and creating flat or nested objects according to the form element’s naming.
   - Working on a property base rather than on a form field base.